Improvements are coming to the Outlook.com web experience but your password, login, and data won't change.

 You can create an alias using an existing email address from other providers such as Gmail, Yahoo!
 Plus, or AIM Mail, as long as you haven't used the address to create a Microsoft account.

-Your primary alias appears on devices such as your Xbox, Surface, and Windows Phone, and is the alias OneDrive uses when you share.
+Your primary alias appears on devices such as your Xbox, Surface, and Windows Phone, and is the email OneDrive sends from when you share.

-Click Make primary under the alias you want as your primary.
+Select Make primary next to the alias you want as your primary.

-When you try to change your Primary Alias, you may receive the following error: Sorry, Outlook wasn't able to complete this request.
-If you keep seeing this message, go to Service Status to check if there's a problem with Outlook.
-Here are a few things you can try to fix this problem.
+If you see this message: Sorry, Outlook wasn't able to complete this request.
+If you keep seeing this message, go to Service Status to check if there's a problem with Outlook, there are a few things you can try:

 Upgrade to the latest version of your browser.